daryl-g/daryl-g/README.md

 You can find all of my articles (not including the ones that are currently in my personal blog) here: [![Wakelet](https://img.shields.io/badge/-Wakelet-1DA1F2?style=for-the-badge&logo=wakelet)](https://wakelet.com/darylgouilard)</li>

 <li>Starting from early 2020, I initially worked as a video analyst for a semi-professional football (soccer) team based in Brisbane, Australia named <a href = "https://olympicfc.net.au" target = "_blank">Brisbane Olympic</a> under the guidance of the amazing and highly-talented head coach <a href = "https://twitter.com/ben_cahn" target = "_blank">Ben Cahn</a>.
-My main task was to watch our opposition's matches and compile a report on their style of play at the start of the week.
+My main tasks were to watch our opposition's matches and compile a report on their style of play at the start of the week.

-By mid-2021 and throughout 2022, I was doing more coding and developing as part of my degree, and as a result of that, I took on the role of a data analyst at Olympic with the responsibilities of providing pre-match and post-match visualisations which includes shot maps, passing networks, detailed passing and touch maps, etc. I have also created a data-driven dashboard using Python and Streamlit to allow the coaching staff and players to access the pre-match and post-match stats in their own time.</li>
+By mid-2021 and throughout 2022, I was doing more coding and developing as part of my degree, and as a result of that, I took on the role of a data analyst at Olympic with the responsibility of providing pre-match and post-match visualisations which includes shot maps, passing networks, detailed passing and touch maps, etc. I have also created a data-driven dashboard using Python and Streamlit to allow the coaching staff and players to access the pre-match and post-match stats in their own time.</li>

 </ul>